casey/just/README.md

 further ramblings
 -----------------

-`just` is a trivial program, but I personally find it very useful to write a `justfile` for almost every project, big or small.
+I personally find it very useful to write a `justfile` for almost every project, big or small.

 On a big project with multiple contributers, it's very useful to have a file with all the commands needed to work on the project close at hand.